yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![In the Failover Cluster Manager tree view, Roles is selected.
 Under Roles, BCDRAOG is selected, and details of the role display.](images/ha-fcm-aogrole.png "Failover Cluster Manager")

+You have now successfully set up the SQL Server VMs to use Always On Availability Groups with a Cloud Witness storage account located in another region.

 ### Task 4: Configure HA for the Web tier